omargonz01/omargonz01/README.md

 ### Tech adventurer, always exploring new frontiers and pushing boundaries. 💢

-- 🙉 Hi there, thanks for stopping by, I’m Omar Gonzalez :)
+- 🙉 Hi! thanks for stopping by, I’m Omar Gonzalez :)
 - 🧠 Always learning!
 My projects are as diverse as my interests:
 - 👀 Blockchain, AI, gaming, crypto and more.
-- 🌱 I'm here to create tools + apps that make a difference—and have a little fun along the way.
+- 🌱 I'm here to create tools + apps that make a difference & have a little fun along the way.
 - 💞️ Also looking to collaborate on cool open-source projects
 - 📫 How to reach me: omar.gonz41@gmail.com or dm me on [LinkedIn](https://www.linkedin.com/in/omar-go/) :)

 ## My Projects
-- [Portfolio](https://omargonzalez.netlify.app): I showcase my flair for innovation and problem-solving.
-Explore my diverse portfolio showcasing a collection of impactful projects that highlight my skills in  programming, ranging from full-stack web applications to algorithmic solutions.
-Check out the full portfolio to witness firsthand the intersection of creativity and technical proficiency in my software engineering journey."
+- [Portfolio](https://omargonzalez.netlify.app): Check out my portfolio!
+I show you that I am a dynamic software engineer with a knack for innovation.
+Dive into my projects ranging from full-stack web apps, to games, to clever algorithms.
+Each one showcases my dedication to clean code, excellence, and a user-centric approach.
+Select the Project Page from the nav menu to view my whole portfolio!
 - [Degen Zone](https://degenzone.onrender.com): Real-time Crypto Price Alerts: Developed a full stack web application to instantly track your favorite cryptos' potential gains.
 Search, add to your list, take notes, and stay updated every time you log in.
 Your ultimate crypto hub!
 See potential gains with the click of a button!
 - [Pokémon Battler](https://pokemon-flask-akd3.onrender.com): Pokémon Team Builder: Created a web app for searching, adding, and deleting Pokémon to create a team & battle other users’ teams.
 - [Minesweeper](https://65a81cf2e1f83e0086bd449c--lucky-blini-6e21d9.netlify.app/), [Stacker](https://snazzy-pasca-9577a8.netlify.app/), [Frogger](https://resilient-shortbread-55a293.netlify.app/): Retro Games: Re-created 3 classic games using vanilla HTML + CSS + JS.
 Check it out!